-If the hearing officer decides that any policy violation has occurred, they will send their determination and findings to the Academic Dean within 10 business days of the hearing.
-Based on the hearing officer's findings and determination, and other information relevant to sanctioning, the Office of the Academic Dean will determine an appropriate sanction.
-Within 15 business days of the hearing, the hearing coordinator will send simultaneous written notice to the complainant and respondent setting forth the hearing officer's determination on whether the NICC SVSH Policy (and/or other student conduct policies) have been violated, and if so, the Academic Dean's determination of any sanctions to be imposed.
+If the hearing officer decides that any policy violation has occurred, they will send their determination and findings to the Dean of Academic Affairs within 10 business days of the hearing.
+Based on the hearing officer's findings and determination, and other information relevant to sanctioning, the Office of the Dean of Academic Affairs will determine an appropriate sanction.
+Within 15 business days of the hearing, the hearing coordinator will send simultaneous written notice to the complainant and respondent setting forth the hearing officer's determination on whether the NICC SVSH Policy (and/or other student conduct policies) have been violated, and if so, the Dean of Academic Affairs' determination of any sanctions to be imposed.